rahdirs/learning/README.md

 ### UI learning design task

 #### Level 1
  - Design the web page similar to below UI prototype.
- - Show the collection of small cars on the bottom of the page.-  if you click a small car, it needs to display in large display mode and need to replace the existing large car.
+ - Show the collection of small cars on the bottom of the page.
+ - if you click a small car, it needs to display in large display mode and need to replace the existing large car.

 #### Level 2
- - Create the JSON object for the collection of cars and details. - Loop it JSON and show the car and details.
+ - Create the JSON object for the collection of cars and details.
+ - Loop it JSON and show the car and details.
  - If you click a small car, it needs to change the large image and details as well.

  ![UI learning design task](img/ui-learning-design-task.png)